 Wetlands are integral to a wide range of landscapes.
 There are many different programs, policies and laws affecting wetlands, and administration of wetland areas is shared with many government agencies, local authorities and the Australian Government.
 Read more about wetlands programs, policy and legislation in Queensland

-The State Planning Policy 4/11: Protecting Wetlands of High Ecological Significance in Great Barrier Reef Catchments (SPP 4/11) seeks to ensure that development is planned, designed, constructed and operated so as to not cause harm to the hydrology of wetlands that protect matters of national and state environmental significance including the outstanding universal values of the Great Barrier Reef.
-Read more about the policy.
+The Queensland Government seeks to ensure that development is planned, designed, constructed and operated so as to not cause harm to the hydrology of wetlands that protect matters of national and state environmental significance including the outstanding universal values of the Great Barrier Reef.
+Read more about the wetland protection provisions.

 Property owners can request a map showing regulated wetland areas.